-Again, these laws are largely dormant right now, because of Roe and subsequent Supreme Court decisions protecting a right to abortion.
-And some of these laws are “trigger” laws that explicitly do not take effect until Roe is overruled.
-But these abortion restrictions will come roaring into effect once the Supreme Court gives them the green light, most likely shutting down all abortion clinics in the states with the strictest laws.
+Again, these laws have been largely dormant, because of Roe and subsequent Supreme Court decisions protecting a right to abortion.
+And some of these laws are “trigger” laws that explicitly did not take effect until Roe became null.
+But these abortion restrictions will come roaring into effect now that the Supreme Court has given them the green light, most likely shutting down all abortion clinics in the states with the strictest laws.

 The 18 states with near-total bans on the books are Alabama, Arizona, Arkansas, Idaho, Kentucky, Louisiana, Michigan, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Utah, West Virginia, Wisconsin, and Wyoming.

 In some cases, these bans are quite old and predate Roe v.
 Wade itself.
 Wisconsin’s law, which makes performing an abortion a felony punishable by up to six years in prison, is more than 170 years old.
 It is unlikely to be repealed anytime soon, moreover, because the state’s legislature is gerrymandered to all but ensure that Republicans will control it.
 And the state’s GOP-controlled supreme court ruled that any new maps must use the old, gerrymandered maps as a baseline.